Close

 Payment Methods

-Accepted payment forms include cash, credit cards, and bank transfers.
+Accepted payment forms include cash in euros or local currency, credit cards, and bank transfers depending on location.
 Some locations require exact fee amounts in local currency.
+Visa fees are non-refundable even if your application is rejected or withdrawn.
 Receipt retention is essential for application tracking purposes.

 05